UnionInternationalCheminsdeFer/OSDM/spec/catalog-of-code-lists.md

 ## Public Transportation Modes (ptMode)

-This is a sensible subset of SIRI.
+This is a sensible subset of SIRI modes.

 | PT Mode |
 |----------|